shundhammer/qdirstat/doc/DevHistory.md

   tree columns header to enable them.
 They might be useful for some users; for others, they may be just more clutter being displayed.

-  Sorting by those colums is somewhat basic; both user and group are sorted by the numeric uid or guid; the permissions are sorted by the numeric value of the mode field.
+  Sorting by those columns is somewhat basic; both user and group are sorted by the numeric uid or guid; the permissions are sorted by the numeric value of the mode field.
 Looking up user or group names is a somewhat costly operation.
 It might also make sense to order system files first (user with